zigorj/uni/README.md

 `uniduni_t` is a Zig library that lets you easily colorize your strings and outputs on your code.
 It uses ANSI escape codes to put color and styles in your strings and outputs.

-It was built for Linux only, with :heart:, as part of my ongoing journey of learning Zig.
+It was built on Linux, with :heart:, as part of my ongoing journey of learning Zig.

 I'm so grateful for all the help I got from the [Ziggit.dev](https://ziggit.dev) community!